 Seedings

 The world rankings play a huge role in the draw.
-The top 2 ranked players in the world are kept at opposite ends of the draw, which means that should they both win all of their matches, they would be set to meet each other in the final.
+The top two ranked players in the world are kept at opposite ends of the draw, which means that should they both win all of their matches, they would be set to meet each other in the final.
 The draw is broken down into 8 sections and with each section will be a player ranked from 1-8, then 9-16, then 17-24 and 25-32.
 The rest of the players will be then drawn randomly within each group, meaning wild cards and qualifiers are then mixed.
-The odds shown in the table below are a guide on the outright winner market pre-tournament.

 Seed | Player | Draw (Section) | Stage Eliminated |